The global non-linear stability of the Kerr-de Sitter family of black holes: Mode stability for the Einstein equation (UEMS)

 where $L$ is the coefficient of the gauge 1-form $r L\,\sld\scal$ (i.e.\ the special case $T=0$ of the expression \eqref{EqUEMSScalarGauge}),\footnote{The notation here is that of \cite[Equation~(47)]{KodamaIshibashiSetoBranes}, not the slightly different one used in \cite[Appendix~B]{KodamaIshibashiMaster}.} and where $\dot E_T$ is the (non-existing) component of the linearized Einstein tensor that \emph{would} correspond to $H_T$ in \eqref{EqUEMSScalar} \emph{if} $l\geq 2$ were the case;\footnote{In this case, the linearized Einstein tensor can be decomposed in the same manner as the linearized metric perturbation, i.e.\ in the present context as \eqref{EqUEMSScalar}.
 For $l=1$ however, as discussed above, the coefficient of $H_T$, or $\dot E_T$ for the linearized Einstein tensor, vanishes.} here it is directly defined in terms of $F$ and $\wt F$ from \eqref{EqUEMSScalarGaugeInv} as $\frac{2r^2}{k^2}\dot E_T=-\tr\wt F$, see \cite[Equation~(A$\cdot$1d)]{KodamaIshibashiMaster}.
 Now, for fixed temporal frequency $\sigma$ one still has an ODE system, \cite[Equation~(2$\cdot$24)]{KodamaIshibashiMaster}, which has a 2-dimensional space of solutions as a linear ODE in the exterior of the black hole/cosmological horizon, {\em without} imposing any conditions at the horizons.
 On the other hand, for fixed temporal frequency, again without imposing any conditions at the horizon, the ODE corresponding to the gauge wave equation \eqref{EqUEMSScalar1GaugeWave} also has a 2-dimensional space of solutions $\wh L$.
 Now the map from $\wh L$ to changes in the scalar quantities $(X,Y,\wt Z)$ of \cite[Equation~(2$\cdot$24)]{KodamaIshibashiMaster} can be thought of, via lowering an index by the metric and multiplying by $k$ (recall $k^2=2$), as the map

 with $\wh{\phantom{a}}$ denoting the Fourier transform in $-t$.
-(Here, we regard $(X,Y,Z)$, with $\wt Z$ defined in terms of $Z$ by \cite[Equation~(2$\cdot$23)]{KodamaIshibashiMaster}, as the components of the aspherical tensor $\wt F-2 F g_{\AS}$; see \cite[Equation~(2$\cdot$20)]{KodamaIshibashiSetoBranes}.)
+(Here, we regard $(X,Y,Z)$, with $\wt Z$ defined in terms of $Z$ by \cite[Equation~(2$\cdot$23)]{KodamaIshibashiMaster}, as the components of the aspherical tensor $\wt F-2 F g_{\AS}$; see \cite[Equation~(2$\cdot$20)]{KodamaIshibashiMaster}.)
 We thus need that on the 2-dimensional space of time-harmonic solutions of the aspherical $\Box_{g_{\AS}}$, i.e.\ on the space of $\wh L$ satisfying

 this map is injective.
-This is straightforward to check: On the kernel of the Fourier-transformed version of the map \eqref{EqUEMSScalar1GaugeWave} (with right hand side $\dot E_T=0$), the first term in \eqref{EqUEMSScalar1GaugeMap} vanishes, so the map \eqref{EqUEMSScalar1GaugeMap}, with $\wt L=\wh L/r$, is two times
+This is straightforward to check: on the kernel of the Fourier-transformed version of the map \eqref{EqUEMSScalar1GaugeWave} (with right hand side $\dot E_T=0$), the trace of the first term in \eqref{EqUEMSScalar1GaugeMap} vanishes, so the pure trace component of the map \eqref{EqUEMSScalar1GaugeMap}, with $\wt L=\wh L/r$, is $2g_{\AS}$ times

 Assuming $\wt L$ is in the kernel of this map and solves \eqref{EqUEMSScalar1GaugeWave2}, we can rewrite $\pa_r\wt L$ in terms of $\wt L$ itself and obtain

 expanding the derivative and substituting again, we get (using $k^2=2$)